eathieniti/origin_of_life/README.md

 # Discrete lattice Model

-# Continuous model (continuous motion, discrete timestep)
+# Continuous model
+The model with continuous motion for the lipids, but discrete timestep
 ## 2-point lipids
 continuous_model.py